Getting back to the future with Windows Server 2003

 These statistics point to the fact that business is looking for more agility, increased ease of management, and access to cloud capacity to enable them to handle increased demands without increasing costs.

 However, the question is: how can IT build a cloud strategy that makes sense for you?
-And just as important, how can IT continue to take advantage of the strengths of today’s data centres while evolving to a new hybrid cloud model?
+And just as important, how can IT continue to take advantage of the strengths of today’s data centers while evolving to a new hybrid cloud model?

 If you would like to learn more about Windows Server 2003 EOS and how you can take advantage of the modern Windows Server platforms, get yourself along to one of the free Microsoft ModernBiz events, running in a town near you over the coming weeks.